 Pull-Apart Parmesan Monkey Bread

-For chopping up the soppressata I recommend using the Hardy Slicer.
-It’s sharp, hefty blade powers through the dense salami with ease.
-If you can’t find soppressata or just don’t care for it, you can use regular hard salami or pepperoni.
+For chopping up the soppressata I recommend using the 7" Santoku.
+Its sharp blade easily through the dense salami.
+If you can’t fine soppressata or just don’t care for it, you can use regular hard salami or pepperoni.

-To chop the olives and mince the basil, give the 5" Petite Santoku knife a try.
-This knife is one of my favorites, because of its smaller size.
-It’s got the same sharp, straight-edge blade as the 7" Santoku, but is easier to handle when cutting smaller foods.
+To mince the basil and chop the olives, the 5" Petite Santoku knife is a great knife.
+It has the same sharp, straight-edge blade as the 7" Santoku, but is easier to handle when cutting smaller foods.

 Not only is pull-apart bread delicious, it is fun to eat.
 Once baked, you just pull a piece off and eat it as is or dip it into some warm marinara sauce.
 This is a good recipe to enlist the help of the kids.
 They can help roll the dough into balls and place in the Bundt pan.

-This recipe is versatile enough to swap out one ingredient for another.
-In fact, you can also check out our recipe for a sweet pull-apart bread made with maple, bacon and walnuts.
-That recipe is so good, you may want to change its name from pull-apart bread to “I can’t stop eating this” bread.
+Pull-Apart Parmesan Monkey Bread is versatile enough to swap out one ingredient for another.
+In fact, you can also check out our recipe for a sweet pull-apart bread made with maple syrup, bacon and walnuts.
+That recipe is so good, you may want to change its name from pull-apart bread to, “I can’t stop eating this” bread.

 In researching this recipe I found it interesting that monkey bread originated in Hungary.
 It’s known there as arany galuska (golden dumpling).
-In the United States it is commonly referred to as pull-apart bread or bubble bread (I kind of like that name).
+In the U.S. it is commonly referred to as pull-apart bread or bubble bread (I kind of like that name).

-Bake up a pan full of this savory pull-apart bread goodness and your holidays will be complete!
+Bake up a pan full of this savory, pull-apart bread goodness and your next gathering will be complete.

 What is your favorite pull-apart bread recipe?